 For one there’s the obvious.
 The Christian St. Nicholas (or as he’s called in Germany “Sankt Nikolaus”), Bishop of Myra who is the sole and single originator of the Santa Claus worship according to the church (snicker).
 Klaus is an abbreviated form of Nikolaus, the English name “Santa Claus” derived from the Dutch “Sinterklaas”.
-The day he is celebrated in Germany (and other countries) is December 6th.
-And in Germany he’s not the one who brings the presents on Christmas, he only brings presents on Nikolaustag (Nicholas’ Day), or sometimes the night before Nicholas’ Day.
-The red robe is par for the course, after all he’s a bishop², furthermore he’s usually wearing all of the bishop insignia like the bishop’s staff etc.
+The day he is celebrated in Germany (and other countries) is December 6th, also called Nicholas’ Day.
+In Germany he’s not the one who brings the presents on Christmas, he brings presents on Nikolaustag (Nicholas’ Day), or sometimes the night before Nicholas’ Day.
+The red robe is par for the course, after all he’s a bishop² (although the red colour could origin from older myths and has only been adapted by the church as a convenient happenstance), furthermore in Germany he’s usually wearing all of the bishop insignia like the bishop’s staff etc.

 Interestingly in many parts of Germany and Switzerland he’s not alone.
-He always is accompanied by his right hand “Knecht Ruprecht” – known by many other names, such as “Schmutzli” (the dirty one) in Switzerland, or elsewhere as “Hans Muff”, “Hans Trapp”.
-“Pelznickel” etc. Ruprecht is the one carrying the big sack (to put the bad children in) and the birch (for whipping bad children).
+He usually is accompanied by his right hand “Knecht Ruprecht” – known by many other names, such as “Schmutzli” (the dirty one) in Switzerland, or elsewhere as “Hans Muff”, “Hans Trapp”, “Pelznickel” etc. Ruprecht is the one carrying the big sack (to put the bad children in, not to bring the presents) and the birch (for whipping bad children).
 Ruprecht is the scary part of Nicholas’ Day, and interestingly Ruprecht is probably the one of which Nicholas, once he started a solo career, got the hooded cloak, the trousers and the boots from.
-At least that’s what Knecht Ruprecht is wearing in most cases (but his clothes are greyish or brownish).
+At least that’s what Knecht Ruprecht is wearing in most of his incarnations (with the one difference that his clothes tend to be of a grey or brownish colour).

-So where does this dark figure come from?
+So, where does this dark companion come from?
 What are his evil plans?
 He’s clearly nowhere to be seen in the many legends surrounding St. Nicholas.
-What dark corner of the Germanic boondocks did he spring from?
+What dark corner of the Germanic/Nordic boondocks did he spring from?
 Let’s shed some light on the roots of the worshipping of Santa Claus.
 And some of the Proto-Clauses.

 Historical Roots I

-As a matter of fact, there have been traditions predating the worshipping of St. Nicholas, which had nothing to do with Christianity whatsoever, but held around the same time of year with very similar rites and customs.
-So, before Santa Claus became solo, he had Ruprecht as an assistant, but in even earlier times there was the single original Ruprecht going around town and no Santa to be seen anywhere.
+There are or have been traditions predating the worshipping of St. Nicholas, which had nothing to do with Christianity whatsoever, but held around the same time of year with very similar rites and customs.
+So, before Santa Claus became solo, he had Ruprecht as an assistant, but in even earlier times there was a single original that more closely resembled Ruprecht.
+This dark figure was going around town and no shiny Santa to be seen anywhere.
 Let’s first take a look at the “younger” ancestors of Santa.

-The “Fur Nicholas” one might think if you superficially just translate the name directly, is yet another variation on the Knecht Ruprecht theme, however looking closer at his name, being called “Nickel” and not Nikolaus, or Klaus gives him a slightly different twist.
-Niklas or Klaus (Claus) are merely contractions of the name Nikolaus (i.e. Nicholas), whereas Nickel is also an old German nickname for the devil or pre-christian somewhat evil spirits bantering humans (hence the pumpernickel bread translates as pumpern = to fart and nickel = devil).
-The relationship many old German traditions have to the devil is very complicated and he’s not always seen as the through and through evil spirit as one might think judging solely based on Christian values.
-This is partly due to the fact, that Loki³ must have been acting as a role model for early Christianity to paint a colourful picture of the devil.
-But with that image Satan also sometimes tends to have a touch of Loki in our minds, being just a trickster and not a completely evil and malignent being as his concept should be according to Christian belief.
+Noteworthy here is the relationship many old German traditions and folk tales have to the devil.
+In many tales he has been merely replacing whatever other evils spirits were in the story before Christianity came along.
+The devil in those folk tales is not necessarily seen as the through and through evil spirit as one might think judging solely based on Christian values.
+This is partly due to the fact, that Loki² must have been acting as a role model for early Christianity to paint a colourful picture of the devil that would still speak to the pagans.
+But with that image Satan also sometimes tends to have a touch of Loki in our minds, being just a trickster and not a utterly evil and malignant being as his concept should be according to Christian belief.

-³ Loki: “the contriver of all fraud”, not really being a god, but still living amongst the gods in Asgard, was through his tricks and bantering a main source of evil in Germanic mythology.
+2 Loki: “the contriver of all fraud”, not really being a god, but still living amongst the gods in Asgard, was through his tricks and bantering a main source of chaos and destruction in Germanic mythology.
 However he was not considered thoroughly evil.

 One of the prototypes of Ruprecht is the “Krampus” (from old high German “Krampen”, “claw”).
 In some areas of Austria these figures exist to the present day.
 They appear in bigger groups and look like hideous horned monsters terrifying the people around Dec.
 6. Their role is to punish bad children by birching them.
 So in some areas Krampus actually stroll around town in the company of St. Nicholas, where the Krampus plays the role of Knecht Ruprecht with a twist.